sailplatform/caliper-python/README.md

 but we do not accept contributions in the form of pull requests from non-members.
 See `CONTRIBUTING.md` for more information.

 **Testing**.
 When you work with the source bundle, we include tests in the `tests` directory.
-The tests use the `tox` test runner, so you will need that in your environment.
 In general, whenever you might make changes to code in `caliper`, you should run the fixture tests.
 From the source repo's top-level directory, use `tox` to run all the tests on Python 2.7, Python 3.7, PyPy, and PyPy3.

 Before you can run the tests, you will also need a copy of the Caliper fixtures (see below).